by C. Weiner* (6/19)

 The second way to measure wall insulation involves first turning off the power to the home.
 Once the power is completely off, remove an outlet plate from an exterior wall.
 Then use a small, non-conductive, rigid object to pick away a small piece of insulation around the outlet box and to measure the depth of the wall cavity.

 Keep in mind that different exterior walls may have different levels of insulation so it is best to check each wall separately.
 And although it is good to be aware of the R-value in exterior walls, insulating walls can be more difficult and costly than insulating other parts of your home.
 If you are planning to replace exterior siding, insulation can be blown in by cutting small holes from the outside of the home, blowing in the insulation, replacing the holes, and re-siding.
-Alternatively, if you are planning to repaint or refinish exterior walls a contractor can cut small holes in the drywall from the inside, blow in the insulation, and patch, refinish, and paint the walls.
+Alternatively, an insulation contractor can cut small holes in the drywall from the inside, blow in the insulation, and patch, refinish, and paint the walls.

 Insulating the Thermal Boundary